Back Physical Therapy

 - Excessive or repeated stress (often caused by lifting)

 - Spinal stress due to injury or aging (including degenerative spinal joints, herniated and bulging disks)

 Back pain is caused by a number of factors.
 No single treatment works for every back injury or problem.

 Think of the spine as a complex series of vertebrae that act as building blocks, connected by muscles and ligaments to support the back.
-If something is amiss, the stack of blocks won’t be stable.
+Therefore, if something is amiss, the stack of blocks won’t be stable.

 You may have heard someone say they slipped a disc or that they have a herniated disk.
 Slipping a disk is when the specialized ligaments between the vertebrae move, split or rupture which can cause severe back pain.

-Back physical therapy may be required for intervertebral disc degeneration, which is when the discs between the vertebrae breakdown over time.
+Additionally, back pain therapy may be required for intervertebral disc degeneration, which is when the discs between the vertebrae break down over time.
 A herniated disc and degeneration of spinal joints are also common problems that can be treated and managed to improve your quality of life.

 Physical therapy for back pain can help to improve mobility and strength and get you on track.

-Back physical therapy programs offered by Excel Physical Therapy include:
+Back pain therapy programs offered by Excel Physical Therapy include: